How to Apply

-Universities unable to accept Global E3 inbound students for Fall/Academic Year 2018-19:
+Institutions unable to accept Global E3 inbound students for Fall 2022:

 There are three different types of "Programs" that you can apply for, based on the country where your home university is located and which country you are applying to go to.